 Another species, Beaucarnea guatemalensis does not have the same bulbous base.

-Generally, the elephant foot plant has a flat and fleshy bottle-shaped trunk topped with strappy green leaves.
+Generally, the elephant foot tree has a flat and fleshy bottle-shaped trunk topped with strappy green leaves.
 When the plant has almost no trunk at all when it is still young.

 At this stage, the trunk looks like an enlarged onion bulb with ribbon-like leaves emerging at its top curling downward.
 As the plant matures, the trunk becomes thicker and its base gets swollen until it looks more like a bottle or an elephant’s foot.

 The plant can have several branches towards the top as it grows over the years.
-When grown outdoors, Ponytail Palms can reach a height of up to 16 feet or more.
-They do produce flower stalks, consisting of clusters of small beige blossoms, when grown outdoors.
+When grown outdoors, Ponytail Palms can reach a height of up to 16 foot tall or more.
+They do produce flower stalks, consisting of clusters of small creamy white to beige blossoms when grown outdoors.